Emily Cotty: 2025

 Cotty joined the 2025 F4 Middle East Championship as her first full season of single seater racing.
 Her first points finish came during race 2 at the Dubai Autodrome round, finishing 12th, before taking her best result of 11th the following round at Yas Marina and securing her second rookie podium of the season.
 During that winter, Cotty also made a one-off appearance for Hitech TGR in the season-ending round of the Formula Winter Series at Barcelona, in which she took a best result of 15th in race one.

-Cotty competes in the Italian F4 Championship with R-ace GP.
-She finished 17th during her debut at the Misano World Circuit for round 1, and a personal best of 16th during the next round at Vallelunga Circuit.
-With her results, she is leading the women's championship, with Payton Westcott in second.
+Cotty competed in the Italian F4 Championship with R-ace GP.
+She finished 17th during her debut at the Misano World Circuit for round 1, and 16th during the next round at Vallelunga Circuit.
+Additional class wins at Monza, Mugello, and Imola helped extend her lead in the championship.
+Cotty had her personal best finish of the season at the Circuit de Barcelona-Catalunya, finishing in 11th during race two.
+She clinched the women's title during the final round at Misano by 51 points over rival Payton Westcott.

+2026

+The following year, Cotty remained with the French team for a dual campaign in the UAE4 Series and Italian F4 Championship.
+In the former, Cotty scored a best result of second in the reverse-grid race of the first Yas Marina round en route to a tenth-place points finish at the end of the season.